[{{{type}}}] {{{reason}}}

 By Lynn Janes

-The Cobre Consolidated School Board held a regular meeting on March 26, 2025.
-Board members in attendance included Gabriella Begay, Gilbert Guadiana (online), David Terrazas and Emmarie Heredia.
-Superintendent Michael Koury also attended.
-Angelina Hardin did not attend.
+The Cobre Consolidated School Board held a board retreat on March 31, 2025.
+Board members in attendance included Gabriella Begay, Gilbert Guadiana, David Terrazas, Emmarie Heredia and Angelina Hardin.
+Superintendent Michael Koury also attended along with Charlene Fletcher executive secretary / board secretary.

 WARNING: All articles and photos with a byline or photo credit are copyrighted to the author or photographer.
 You may not use any information found within the articles without asking permission AND giving attribution to the source.
 Photos can be requested and may incur a nominal fee for use personally or commercially.